jiali1025/ML_System_for_Photosensitizer_Design/README.md

-# A Self-Improving Photosensitizer Discovery System via Bayesian Search Algorithm and First-Principle Simulation
+# Self-Improving Photosensitizer Discovery System via Bayesian Search with First-Principle Simulations

 ## Code
 Code used for photosensitizer (PS) molecular space generation, graph convolutional model training, active learning, and other analysis purposes are found in this repository.